sneakwolf777/CS465pFall2019/README.md

  grid item in exercise#4.html, exercise#5.html, and
  exercise#6.html

- -I reused code for the position and color of grid container but used flex box to stretch and position each item in exercise#7.html
+-I reused code for the position and color of container but used flex box to stretch and position each item in exercise#7.html

 -Finished exercises 1-5 in Assignment 4